framsses/Capa-Data-User/README.md

 ```

+## Explanation

-The **.env.example** file shows you the info that it needs.
+The **.env.example** file shows the info that it needs.

-You need to be in the **menu_app_usuario.py** file to run the project.
+You need to be in the **menu_app_usuario.py** in order to run the project.

-Once you run the file is going to create a log file.
+Once you run the file, It's going to create a log file.

 You can choose the converter you need.

 ## Developing

 ### Built with
-The project was designed in Python.

 ```shell
 Python 3.8.10